cocotb/cocotb/docs/source/building.rst

       ``$test$plusargs`` and ``$value$plusargs``.

-      The special plusargs ``+ntb_random_seed`` and ``+seed``, if present, are evaluated to set the random seed value if :envvar:`RANDOM_SEED` is not set.
+      The special plusargs ``+ntb_random_seed`` and ``+seed``, if present, are evaluated to set the random seed value if :envvar:`COCOTB_RANDOM_SEED` is not set.
       If both ``+ntb_random_seed`` and ``+seed`` are set, ``+ntb_random_seed`` is used.

+    .. versionchanged:: 2.0

+        :envvar:`PLUSARGS` is renamed to :envvar:`COCOTB_PLUSARGS`.

+    .. deprecated:: 2.0

+        :envvar:`PLUSARGS` is a deprecated alias and will be removed.

 .. make:var:: SIM_CMD_PREFIX